eclipse-iceoryx/iceoryx/README.md

 Congrats!
 You've build all the necessary things to continue playing around with the examples.

+##### Build and run in a Docker environment

+If you want to avoid installing anything on your host machine but you have Docker installed, it is possible to use it to build and run iceoryx applications.

+Please see the dedicated [README.md](tools/docker/README.md) for information on how to do this.

 ## Examples

 Great that you're still here, time for code!
 The following examples give you a quick and easy introduction into the inner